Buyout Policy for Externally Sponsored Projects

 Generally, University faculty are expected to teach a minimum of 9, formally-scheduled, instructional contact hours (9-WLU’s) per semester and engage in research, community service, or other scholarly or creative activity equivalent to 3 instructional contact hours (3-WLU’s) per semester.
 The standard workload effort is based upon 24 instructional contact hours per academic year.
 With the signed consent of the Chair and Dean, faculty may buy out any whole number of their required 24 WLU expectation with extramural funding.

 4.1.1.
-All PIs are expected to include financial support for appropriate levels of time committed to each project.
+All PIs are expected to request financial support for appropriate levels of time committed to each sponsored project.

 |Amount||Buyout Workload Units (WLU)||Description||Calculation on Base Salary & Fringe|